juanleiton/juanleiton/README.md

 My experience as an entrepreneur taught me how to learn quick and on the fly ⚡; it also taught me how to choose the most efficient solution 📈, set priorities ⚠️, delegate tasks ✔️, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉 in a timely fashion 🕒.

 ### What I do 🛠️ ###
 I'm always learning something new and working on a side project 💼 in order to hone my skills 🛠️, as well as to keep up-to-date.

 Currently, I'm working on SilkRoad, a C2C e-commerce platform.
 Take a look at it 👓: [https://github.com/juanleiton/SilkRoad](https://github.com/juanleiton/SilkRoad)
+I post updates 📰 every week, too: [https://www.linkedin.com/in/juan-leiton-ba3582214/recent-activity/posts/](https://www.linkedin.com/in/juan-leiton-ba3582214/recent-activity/posts/)

 ### Tools & technologies 🧰 ###
  <div>